Shadrock/online-GIS-programming-course/Week_6/README.md

 Oh, yeah!
 Now we've got a map that shows the _overall_ spatial footprint of the text, as well as giving the viewer an idea of which places are mentioned more than others... but we've added a slightly deeper piece of analysis that specifically calls out the top twenty most mentioned places.
 Still... could we go even further?
 I mean... we _did_ just make some sweet maps with Folium in our previous lab...

 ## Creating a Folium Map of our Data
 Okay, I'm admittedly taking this tutorial kind of far... but once you've already done all the work to get the data and get it into shape, why note have some fun with it?
-The code below uses Folium to go ahead and produce a basic interactive map of our data.
+The code below uses Folium to produce a basic interactive map of our data.

 ```Python
 #import required libraries, packages, etc.